yinkaipeng/spark/docs/timeline.md

 1. If the YARN timeline server  supports it, use the ATS 1.5 APIs.
 These use the cluster filesystem as the means of passing events from the application to the YARN timeline server.

-### The application is listed as incomplete/not updating

-In some versions of spark, the history server does not update an application once it has been viewed.
-This is fixed in Spark 2.0

 ### The application history doesn't show all its jobs/stages —or they are incomplete

 1. When an application history is played back, the configuration option `spark.ui.retainedJobs`